What if Jon Jones loses at UFC 285?

 In the main event of UFC 285 this Saturday, a shot at the vacant title awaits.
 So does former interim champion Ciryl Gane, who is a different breed of heavyweight, even.

 Questions abound.
-Jones retains a reach advantage but forfeits the height advantage that he held against so many of his challengers at 185lbs; will the bulked-up “Bones” also forgo the speed advantage that proved so vital at light-heavyweight?
+Jones retains a reach advantage but forfeits the height advantage that he held against so many of his challengers at 205lbs; will the bulked-up “Bones” also forgo the speed advantage that proved so vital at light-heavyweight?
 Will Gane, who in some areas resembles a heavyweight version of Jones, neutralise the American’s assets in kickboxing exchanges?
 If power-puncher Francis Ngannou could out-wrestle Gane, then how does the Frenchman prevent Jones from doing the same?
 Does Gane possess the punching power to appraise Jones’ chin like no light-heavyweight could?

 Yet perhaps the most intriguing question is: What comes next for Jones?